dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ![goalies17](/images/goalies17.png)

 So what's it picking up?
-1. (red) Alexandar Georgiev, at 10 games and .918 SV% is a strong backup, but didn't play much.
+1. (red) Alexandar Georgiev, at 10 games and .918 SV% is a strong-performing backup, but didn't play much.
 2. (green) Tuuka Rask this year was a starting goalie with a good save percentage at .917.
-3. (blue) Dylan Ferguson we know from before as the 9:14 min, 2 shots one goal.
+3. (blue) Dylan Ferguson we know from before as the 9:14 min, two shots, one goal.
 4. (purple) Anton Forsberg,  at 35 games is borderline starter, basically sharing duties.
 His save percentage is a bit lower at .908.

-This begins to tell a story about about the 90 numeric variables in our dataset.
-It tells us most of the variation is around a ton of highly correllated variables.
+This begins to tell a story about about these 90 numeric variables in our dataset.
+It tells us most of their variation is around a ton of highly correllated variables.
 This makes sense - in general, the better you play, the more games you play, more shots you face, more saves, more 5v5 shots, more faceoffs, etc.

 Basically these clusterings are telling us something about the limitation of questons these data can answer without further feature engineering and additional variables.
-Most variation is around games played and a bit around success of performance for those games played.
+Most variation is around games played and a bit around success of performance in those games played.
 Everyone is tall, and granularity is only at the inch level, so it seems height isn't the biggest area of variation.

 One particularly relevant question is who stands out in their group?

 ## 4. Outliers
-One thing we can do to build on this analysis is look for outliers.
+So one thing we can do to build on this work is look for outliers.

 ### 4.1.
 Highest PC1
 As higher PC1s tend to represent higher performing goalies in 2017-2018 regular season, who has the highest PC1?